emmcarbe/torchio/LABORATORY.md

 node worlds/run.js genetic    # worlds whose id contains "genetic"
 ```

-A failed assertion is a debt with a name, not a broken build.
-Two kinds, and
-the distinction is the whole point:
+Two different kinds of failed assertion:

-- an **over-reading** — the engine infers more than the source attests.
+- an **over-reading**: the engine infers more than the source attests.
 This is
   what makes a page lie.
 It is reported first and it is the one that must stop
   the automatism.
-- a **gap** — the engine under-models; an honest shortfall, filed and waited on.
+- a **gap**: the engine under-models; an honest shortfall, filed and waited on.

 The first world, `genetic-substitution`, currently holds 11 assertions with one
 named gap (a `<subst>` is not yet reified as a single act) and no over-readings.
 The gap is a debt; the absence of over-readings is the property that matters.

-## The Guidelines' own examples, as tests
+## The Guidelines' own examples as tests

 The hand-written worlds cover the traditions with judgement; beneath them
 belongs a systematic layer with no judgement at all: **every example the TEI